MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Store the data in a file in a regional Google Cloud Storage bucket.
 Use Cloud Dataflow to query BigQuery and combine the data programmatically with the data stored in Google Cloud Storage.

 **Memorize:** `B) Store and update the data in a regional Google Cloud Storage bucket and create a federated data source in BigQuery`

-**Quick reason:** Store and update the data in a regional Google Cloud Storage bucket and create a federated data source in BigQuery

 <details>
 <summary>Full explanation</summary>